GregPetropoulos/Launch-Countdown/README.md

 ![Red and blinking at last 10 sec](./src/assets/png/blink.png)

-### When the timer ene the "Time's up!" message appears
+### When the timer is finished a "Time's up!" message appears
 ![Times up](./src/assets/png/timesup.png)